-In all, Godwin has worked with 44 players who have gone on to the professional ranks during his time as an assistant at the Division I level.
+In all, Godwin has worked with 47 players who have gone on to the professional ranks during his time as a coach at the Division I level.

 Godwin is the son of Kathy Dail and Lewis Godwin of Snow Hill.